Student Freedom Initiative

 - Software Engineering

-HOW DOES THE INITIATIVE’S FUNDING ALTERNATIVE WORK?
+HOW DOES THE INTITIATIVE’S FUNDING ALTERNATIVE WORK?

 WHAT IS THE HISTORY OF THE STUDENT FREEDOM INITIATIVE?

 Morehouse College has a special connection with the Student Freedom Initiative.
 The Initiative grew out of the vision of Robert F. Smith, Founder, Chairman, and CEO of Vista Equity Partners, to expand student opportunity beyond his transformative gift to the Morehouse graduating class of 2019.
+View Mr. Smith’s speech and gift announcement at the 135th Commencement at Morehouse College here.

 Immediately following his 2019 gift to Morehouse graduates, Mr. Smith challenged a team of dedicated individuals to develop a solution that scaled to serve more MSI/HBCU students, who have historically been disproportionately affected by loan debt.
 Mr. Smith inspired the group to find a way to create a lasting program based on a “Pay It Forward” paradigm, under which current participants provide the funding for future students.
 Funds would be provided to an initial set of students, and amounts received back from them would be used to support future generations of students, instead of allowing investors to profit from those least able to afford it.
 He also charged the team to go beyond merely alleviating the financial burdens on these students and to develop a program that included holistic student support services and assistance for modernizing MSI/HBCU infrastructure.